-The Westerly City Council has voted and approved a new short-term rental ordinance, in hopes of better regulating within this industry.
+The Westerly City Council of Rhode Island has voted and approved a new short-term rental ordinance, in hopes of better regulating within this industry.
 After a large number of complaints regarding short-term rentals, Police Chief, Lacey, hopes that this list will allow town officials to “hold the owners accountable if, in fact, there are any issues”.

 New Short-Term Rental Regulations